suyog-gupta/arduino-volume-controller/README.md

 - 02b If avaerge is below threshold value, low counter is incremented
 - 03 Based on counter reading, a decision is made whether to increase or decrease the volume

-- Output: IR Transmitter sends out IR signal to the TV
+- Output: IR Transmitter sends out IR signal to the TV that increases or decreases the volume